Woman who accused Brett Kavanaugh of sexual assault speaks out in Washington Post

 Ford said she does not remember some key details of the incident but believes it occurred in the summer of 1982, when she was 15, around the end of her sophomore year at the all-girls Holton-Arms School in Bethesda.
 Kavanaugh would have been 17 at the end of his junior year at Georgetown Prep.

-The Post said when it sought comment on Sunday, the White House forwarded a statement Kavanaugh issued last week that said: “I categorically and unequivocally deny this allegation.
+The Post said when it sought comment on Sunday, the White House forwarded a statement Kavanaugh issued last week: “I categorically and unequivocally deny this allegation.
 I did not do this back in high school or at any time.”

 Judge also has denied in newspaper interviews that the incident occurred.